mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 [^🛸]: Source: _Spelljammer: Adventures in Space_
 [^🎓]: Source: _Strixhaven: Curriculum of Chaos_
 [^🗡️]: Source: _Sword Coast Adventurer's Guide_
-[^📒1️⃣]: Source: _Systems Reference Document 5.1_
+[^📒1️⃣]: Source: _SRD 5.1_
+[^📒2️⃣]: Source: _SRD 5.2_
 [^🌫️]: Source: _Van Richten's Guide to Ravenloft_
 [^🧭]: Source: _Wayfinder's Guide to Eberron_
 [^🪽]: The aasimar was updated in the _Player's Handbook (2024)_ to remove ancestry selection.
 The updated aasimar is not equivalent to any single prior aasimar option.
-[^🪓]: The dwarf was updated in _D&D Free Rules (2024)_ to remove ancestry selection.
+[^🪓]: The dwarf was updated in _SRD 5.2_ to remove ancestry selection.
 In terms of species traits, a Dwarf is equivalent to a Hill Dwarf in _SRD 5.1_.
-[^🧌]: The goliath was updated in the _Player's Handbook (2024)_ to provide a Giant Ancestry option.
+[^🧌]: The goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 In terms of species traits, a Stone Giant Goliath is equivalent to a Goliath in _Mordenkainen Presents: Monsters of the Multiverse_.
+The other ancestries are not equivalent to any prior goliath options.
-[^🥑]: The halfling was updated in _D&D Free Rules (2024)_ to remove ancestry selection.
+[^🥑]: The halfling was updated in _SRD 5.2_ to remove ancestry selection.
 In terms of species traits, a Halfling is equivalent to a Lightfoot Halfling in _SRD 5.1_.
-[^👤]: The human was updated in _D&D Free Rules (2024)_ to remove ancestry selection.
-In terms of species traits, a Human is equivalent to a Variant Human in the _Player's Handbook (2014)_, and a Human (legacy) is equivalent to a Human in _SRD 5.1_.
+[^👤]: The human was updated in _SRD 5.2_ to remove ancestry selection.
+In terms of species traits, a Human is equivalent to a Variant Human in the _Player's Handbook (2014)_.
-[^😈]: These classifications of tiefling variants were added in _Mordenkainen's Tome of Foes_ to describe tieflings with special links to one of the Lords of the Nine Hells, and they have thus been grouped together as variant Infernal Tieflings.
+[^😈]: The tiefling was updated in _SRD 5.2_ to provide a Fiendish Legacies option.
 In terms of species traits, an Infernal Tiefling is equivalent to a Tiefling in _SRD 5.1_ or an Asmodeus Tiefling in _Mordenkainen's Tome of Foes_.
+The other ancestries are not equivalent to any prior tiefling options, but the Abyssal Tiefling shares some spells with the Baalzebul Tiefling in _Mordenkainen's Tome of Foes_ (see the **[Infernal Tieflings](#infernal-tieflings)**[^👿] table).
+[^👿]: These classifications of tiefling variants were added in _Mordenkainen's Tome of Foes_ to describe tieflings with special links to one of the Lords of the Nine Hells, and they have thus been grouped together as variant Infernal Tieflings.
+In terms of species traits, an Asmodeus Tiefling is equivalent to an Infernal Tiefling in _SRD 5.2_.
+The other ancestries are not equivalent to any other tiefling options, but the Baalzebul Tiefling shares some spells with the Abyssal Tiefling in _SRD 5.2_.